 This Court has characterized the Cohen's d test, at issue in this case, as the "foundation" of Commerce's DPM.
 This brief focuses on the characteristics of the Cohen's d test that render it unsuitable, as deployed by Commerce, for use in antidumping cases.
-The status of Cohen's d as the DPM's foundation provides important context for the Court's consideration of this appeal and underscores the interest of amici in its outcome.
+Because the CIT endorsed a holistic view of the DPM as insulating outcomes from the consequences of Commerce's unprincipled application of Cohen's d, this brief also addresses the relationship between Cohen's d and the other tests that Commerce applies as part of its DPM.